Since it was launched in 2013, Apache Spark has become the leading tool for data engineers to work with large datasets.

 Spark is capable of scaling data processing from a few megabytes of data on a laptop to handling several petabytes of data, distributed across a cluster of thousands of cooperating physical or virtual servers.

 It consists of a core data processing engine and additional libraries for SQL, machine learning, graph computation, and stream processing, which can be used together in an application.
-Data scientists can leverage a variety of languages including Java, Python, Scala, and R to work with their data and data can be accessed from multiple sources including HDFS, Cassandra, HBase, Hive, Kafka, S3, and MongoDB.
+Data engineers can leverage a variety of languages including Java, Python, Scala, and R to work with their data and data can be accessed from multiple sources including HDFS, Cassandra, HBase, Hive, Kafka, S3, and MongoDB.

 Spark Core is responsible for memory management and fault recovery, scheduling, distributing and monitoring jobs on a cluster and interacting with storage systems.
 The core engine is optimized to run in memory.
 This helps it process data faster than alternative approaches like Hadoop’s MapReduce, which usually writes data to and from disk between each stage of processing.